A multimodal stress detection dataset with facial expressions and physiological signals: Methods

 An Empatica E4 was worn on the wrist of the dominant arm, and a camera collected facial videos during the studies.
-During the sessions, we continuously collected the students' physiological data and facial features.
-We detected stress events while monitoring the biometric signal streams of the student.
-Moreover, for participants G-T, we asked the student to validate their stress level during each stressed task by completing the NASA questionnaire.
-The participants were also asked to complete a questionnaire if they experienced stress during a rest (normal stress) task.
+We continuously collected the students' physiological data and facial features during the sessions.
+We detected stress events while monitoring the physiological signal streams of the students.
+Further, We asked participants S7-S30 to validate their stress level during each stressful task by completing a self-assessment stress level check for each of the 2-minute intervals, along with a NASA questionnaire (NASA-TLX can be further used as a proxy for stress along with the stress assessment forms).
+The participants were also asked to complete a questionnaire if they experienced stress during the normal stress tasks.

-Because of COVID-19 restrictions, participants were completely alone during the tests, the test and presentations were presented virtually, and the recruiter was in another room during the tests.
 Figure \ref{fig:apparatus} presents the framework for the data collection.
-A detailed explanation of each of the collected data is given below.
+A detailed explanation of all collected data is given in the Data records Section.